1 Name of Medicine

 Optiray 320 is indicated in children (excluding neonates) for angiocardiography, contrast enhanced computed tomographic imaging of the head and body, and intravenous excretory urography.

 4.2 Dose and Method of Administration

-Parenteral drug products should be inspected visually for particulate matter and discolouration prior to administration and should not be used if particulates are observed or marked discolouration has occurred.
+Parenteral products should be inspected visually for particulate matter and discolouration prior to administration and should not be used if particulates are observed or marked discolouration has occurred.

 The Optiray formulations are supplied in single use containers.
 Discard unused portion.